Picture credit: Freepik

 “Gross burn” often only include the monthly expenses.
 Investors often look at this indicator, but also look at changes in your monthly expense and income at the same time, because of those changes, your monthly burn rate may not always be the same.

-If you’re able to understand and master the above 12 metrics, you will find it easier to talk to lenders and investors to fund your startup business loan.
+If you’re able to understand and master the above 12 metrics, you will find it easier to talk to lenders and investors to fund your startup SME loan.

 It also helps if your start-up has a great roadmap and visions to disrupt and revolutionize an entire industry or market.